Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Discussion

-Our approach of quantifying filament line density using the MCPM density field information addresses the issue of point set estimates in {\disperse}.
-Otherwise, there is only topological information about the critical points of the density field.
-Therefore, filaments are represented as lines of infinitesimal width without information on the physical filament-to-filament diversity.
-We showed that persistence correlates with our estimated {\sigmafil}, verifying our hypothesis that the higher the average persistence of a filament, the higher the line density of the filament.
-However, persistence is a single value provided on a per-filament-segment basis, where the MCPM density is an effective proxy for DM density and is defined for all points in the volume. \citet{Zhu22} reconstructed the cosmic web using a Hessian-based method in a cosmological simulation run with the adaptive mesh refinement (AMR) code {\sc RAMSES} \citep{teyssier02} and studied the gas accretion rates in DM halos residing in tenuous/thin (with diameters $<$3 Mpc~$h^{-1}$) and prominent/thick (with diameters $>$3 Mpc~$h^{-1}$) filaments.
-They found that the gas accretion rate to ${\logmh}<12$ halos is noticeably lower when they reside in thicker filaments -- by $\approx$20-30\% at $z=0.5$ and $\approx$200-300\% at $z=0$.
-At higher $z$, they found no significant differences in gas accretion rates between thin and thick filaments at higher $z$ and larger halo masses.
+\citet{Zhu22} reconstructed the cosmic web using a Hessian-based method in a cosmological simulation run with the adaptive mesh refinement (AMR) code {\sc RAMSES} \citep{teyssier02} and studied the gas accretion rates in DM halos residing in tenuous/thin (with diameters $<$3 Mpc~$h^{-1}$) and prominent/thick (diameters $>$3 Mpc~$h^{-1}$) filaments.
+They found that the gas accretion rate to ${{\logmh}<12}$ halos is noticeably lower when they reside in thicker filaments -- by $\approx$20-30\% at $z=0.5$ and $\approx$200-300\% at $z=0$.
+At higher $z$, they found no significant differences in gas accretion rates between thin and thick filaments in higher-mass halos.
 They also reported a minimal dependence of the gas accretion rate on the distance from the filament spine to the halo center.
-Although we measured filament ``widths'' in a different way, our results are broadly consistent with theirs, since the availability of gas in the halo ({\fgas}) and star formation activity in the galaxy (sSFR) should generally follow from the rate at which gas accretes onto the halo.
-Namely, galaxies in thicker filaments have much lower gas fraction and star formation activity than those in thinner filaments, an effect that increases with time (decreasing redshift). \citet{Zhu22} demonstrated that there is significantly more hot ($T>10^6$~K) gas in thicker filaments at lower redshift, which can result in the gas supply to galaxies, e g., via cold accretion streams \citep{Keres09}, in these regions being cut off.
+Although we quantified filament line density instead of width, our results are broadly consistent with theirs, since the availability of gas in the halo ({\fgas}) and star formation activity in the galaxy (sSFR) should generally follow from the rate at which gas accretes onto the halo.
+Namely, galaxies in dense filaments have much lower gas fraction and star formation activity than those in diffuse filaments, an effect that increases with time (decreasing redshift). \citet{Zhu22} demonstrated that there is significantly more hot ($T>10^6$~K) gas in thicker filaments at lower redshift, which can result in the gas supply to galaxies, e g., via cold accretion streams \citep{Keres09}, in these regions being cut off.
 Recently, \citet{Lu23} identified quantified filamentary boundaries by the gas density profiles, baryon fraction, the existence of a shock, and virial equilibrium, all of which are consistent.